813 words

 • ingress setup

-• and a team that can manage the whole thing
+• and a team that can actually babysit all of the above

 They All Have Their Place#